Carnal Knowledge (film)

-Carnal Knowledge is a 1971 American erotic coming-of-age romantic comedy-drama film directed by Mike Nichols and written by Jules Feiffer.
-It stars Jack Nicholson, Art Garfunkel, Ann-Margret, Candice Bergen, and Rita Moreno.
+Carnal Knowledge is a 1971 American comedy-drama film directed by Mike Nichols and written by Jules Feiffer.
+It stars Jack Nicholson, Candice Bergen, Art Garfunkel, and Ann-Margret, with Rita Moreno and Cynthia O'Neal.

 Plot

-In the late 1940s, Amherst College roommates Sandy and Jonathan discuss women, and what kind appeals to each.
-Sandy is gentle and passive, while Jonathan Fuerst is tough and aggressive.
-Sandy idolizes women, while Jonathan objectifies them.
-Jonathan frequently uses the term "ballbuster" to describe women as emasculating teases whose main pleasure is to deny pleasure to men; he extends this term to mean women who want to get married instead of accepting that men mostly want unattached sex.
-Since each man's perspective on womanhood is extreme and self-serving, neither is able to sustain a relationship with a woman.

-Sandy meets Susan at an on-campus event and they begin dating.
+In 1946, Amherst College student Sandy meets a Smith College student named Susan at an on-campus event and they begin dating.
 Although they enjoy each other's company, Susan is reluctant to enter into a physical relationship.
-Unbeknownst to Sandy, she is also pursued by Jonathan, who feels a physical attraction for her.
-They have sex.
-Jonathan tries to persuade Susan not to have sex with Sandy, but after some delays, Susan is also having sex with Sandy.
-Because of this, Susan and Jonathan break up.
+Unbeknownst to Sandy, Susan is also pursued by Sandy's aggressive, womanizing roommate Jonathan, and they eventually have sex.
+Jonathan tries to persuade Susan not to have sex with Sandy, but after some delays, Susan does sleep with him.
+Jonathan pressures Susan to break up with Sandy; then breaks up with her as well.